 Adding calorie counts to your menu is another option for increasing transparency.
 Think through how your menu will look to a health-conscious diner: do you offer a variety of lower-calorie options, or are healthy eaters stuck with a salad?
 If you’re able to highlight some mouth-watering dishes that can be eaten with a clear conscience, you’ll build loyalty and encourage repeat visits from diners who are looking for healthier options.
 Again, look for ways to make simple modifications that will broaden the appeal of your signature dishes.
 If customers love your burgers, why not offer one in a lettuce wrap for low-carb or gluten-free eaters, or a smaller size that reduces the calorie count?

 Of course, while you’re refreshing your menu from your customer’s perspective, you’ll also want to reevaluate each menu item from a business perspective.
-Use an app like Clover’s Main Street Insights to figure out which items on your menu sell well and which are rarely ordered.
 Compare your ideal food costs to your actual food costs to help you identify how much food you’re wasting.
 Use an app like SimpleOrder to optimize your inventory management.

 Experts say that good menu engineering—costing out every menu item and designing the layout of your menu to highlight your most profitable dishes—can boost your profits by 15%.
 It’s well worth doing the math to figure out which dishes you want to highlight in 2020, and which won’t make the cut for your new menu.